 Getting the bottom of Islamic Art through Metropolitan Museum of Art eye

 When dealing with the cultures of the lands that stuck to Islam over time.
-It starts with apprehending their differences, much greater than those that different European countries.
+It starts with apprehending their differences, much more significant than those that different European countries.
 On the museum scene, the meaningless label "Islamic art" adheres to functions visually and conceptually unrelated.

-Five biggest institutions of its type, the newly opened "Islamic division" unwittingly illustrates the confusion.
+Five most prominent institutions of its type, the newly opened "Islamic division" unwittingly illustrates the confusion.

 In The Arab Near East lands such as Syria and Iraq have age-old pasts.
 But they largely rejected it, compared to Iran.
 This is true of Egypt, whose ancient civilization left few traces on its collective character from the Islamic period.

-Turkey, at first a mere expansion of the Seljuk sultanate of Iran at the Persian was the language of administration and culture well into the 14th century and influences from the multiple cultures of lands that had been under Byzantine control penetrated its own art.
-The artwork of Turkey as represented now in Western museums largely dates from the early 16th century to the late 17th.
+Turkey, at first, a mere expansion of the Seljuk sultanate of Iran at the Persian was the language of administration and culture well into the 14th century, and influences from the multiple cultures of lands that had been under Byzantine control penetrated its art.
+The artwork of Turkey as represented now in Western museums mostly dates from the early 16th century to the late 17th.

-Interaction with ancient Indian civilization resulted in a Special art into Which some strands of European influence crept in, especially in publication painting on which Western religious engravings, brought by European missionaries into the court of Akbar, had an effect.
+Interaction with ancient Indian civilization resulted in a Special art into Which some strands of European influence crept in, especially in publication painting on which Western religious engravings, brought by European missionaries into the court of Akbar, affected.

 Mix all the above and you also get a brew that's enough to disorient the visitor.